-It was 1901 when the Grand Canyon Railway first transported passengers from Williams, Arizona to the South Rim of the canyon.
-The ride became a popular trip and over the years some of the train’s more famous passengers included Doris Day, Clark Gable and Theodore Roosevelt.
+The Grand Canyon is one of America’s most treasured landmarks, and as with many of our most scenic places, it has a train story that dates back to our early history.
+Since 1901, the Grand Canyon Railway has enchanted millions of people from all over the world.
+The railway first transported passengers from Williams, Arizona to the South Rim of the canyon.
+The ride became a popular trip and over the years and some of the train’s more famous passengers included Doris Day, Clark Gable and Theodore Roosevelt.
 In addition to tourists, the train also shuttled building materials and water to the canyon.

-Today the fleet includes 13 Pullman coach cars and 12 Budd coach cars.
+The railway cars include 13 Pullman coach cars and 12 Budd coach cars.
 First class cars include luxury parlor cars and scenic dome cars.
 Besides experiencing a historic ride, passengers also depart from and arrive in depots that date back to the early 1900s – true landmarks of our nation’s history.